 Biogeographical regions: out of them the Pannonian and Alpine regions are having the most significant effects owing to their highly cross-border character.
-Within the same biogeographical region, several natural endowments show similar characteristics, thanks to which there are potentials for cross-border cooperation.
+Considering natural regions Pannonian Region consists of the southern part of Košický Region, the two Hungarian counties, western territories of Zakarpatska and Satu-Mare, while the Alpine Region stretches across the unifying ranges of the Carpathian Mountains covering the whole of Prešovský Region, the northern part of Košický, the eastern parts of Zakarpatska and Maramureş, furthermore the western areas of Chernivetska, Ivano-Frankivska and Suceava.
+Within these areas, several natural endowments show similar characteristics, thanks to which there are potentials for cross-border cooperation.